-Statistics For Arizona Opioid And Heroin Trends
+Statistics on Arizona Opioid and Heroin Trends

-Arizona Opioid Addiction
+Arizona Opioid Addiction Statistics 2018

-In 2016, a total of 431 million opioid pills were prescribed to people.
+In 2016, a total of 431 million opioid pills were prescribed to patients.
 That number of pills is enough for every person in the state of Arizona to have a two-and-a-half-week supply of opioids.

 To get a sense of how the opioid crisis is impacting state residents, consider the ages of those most affected.
-The statistics from this year and the last decade highlight who becomes dependent and at what point addictions takes hold.
+The statistics from this year and the last decade highlight who becomes dependent and at what point addiction takes hold.

-Overdose Hospitalizations And Deaths In Arizona
+Overdose Hospitalizations and Deaths in Arizona

 From 2007 to 2016, hospitalizations due to prescription opioids rose by 64 per 100,000 people in Arizona.
 The peak was in 2011, with 162 hospitalizations per 100,000 people.

-Of the possible opioid overdoses in the last eight months, 14% of those people were hospitalized in 2016 for a reason that involved opioid use.
-About 13% of the people who were hospitalized in 2016 died in the last eight months from a drug overdose.
+Of the possible opioid overdoses in the last eight months, 14 percent of those people were hospitalized in 2016 for a reason that involved opioid use.
+About 13 percent of the people who were hospitalized in 2016 died in the last eight months from a drug overdose.

-Prescription Drug Overdoses And Fatalities In Arizona
+Prescription Drug Overdoses and Fatalities in Arizona

 Though it is more dangerous to be taking multiple types of drugs, even just one prescription opioid medication can be fatal if taken too often or in large quantities.